Azure/Enterprise-Scale/docs/Deploy/deploy-new-policy-assignment.md

     ...
 ```

 3. Commit change to the feature branch and create a Pull Request to the `master` branch.
-GitHub Actions runs a PR check and pushes the changes to the target Azure enviroment.
+GitHub Actions runs a PR check and pushes the changes to the target Azure environment.

 4. You can monitor the status in the Actions log.
 Once all the checks are successful you have to squash and merge your changes to the master branch.

->Note: If the Azure Policy assigments fails please re-run the checks a second time.
-There is currently a known problem with the Azure Policy assigment on Azure which the product team is currently fixing.

->Note: For the repective Azure Policy assignment please see the examples in the [Contoso reference article](../reference/contoso/Readme.md).
+>Note: For future, Azure Policy assignment please see the examples in the [Contoso reference article](../reference/contoso).